 The removal of the role of the CDM Co-ordinator to make way for that of the Principal Designer was one of the biggest change to this latest revision.
 CDM15 is the legislation that applies to all construction projects, from feasibility study to final handover and beyond.
-The CDM Regulations are in place to reduce the risk of harm to those who not only build and maintain structures, but also those that have to use the structure, right up to when the building is demolished.
+The CDM Regulations are in place to reduce the risk of harm to those who not only build and maintain structures, but to those that have to use the structure, right up to when the building is demolished.

 CDM15 applies to both domestic and commercial building sites, large and small, put simply, unless it is a DIY job, then this law will probably apply as a result.
 The health and safety responsibilities should be treated as normal a part of the construction process as mixing cement.
-No matter what the size of your project, consideration for health and safety should be part of the planning process not something that is a reluctantly snapped on just before the building starts.
+No matter what the size of your project, consideration for health and safety should be part of the planning process, not something that is reluctantly snapped on just before the building starts.

-The Principal contractor must prepare a construction phase plan before any physical work begins.
-The Principle Contractor is also responsible for undertaking worker site inductions, ensuring that adequate welfare and sanitation facilities are provided and securing the site against the public.
-Whether you are having building work carried out on your behalf (client), even as a domestic client, or have been appointed as another duty holder: Principal contractor, designer, sub-contractor or the humble worker, then you will have to consider your health and safety responsibilities under CDM15 before a shovel is put in the ground.
+The Principal Contractor must prepare a construction phase plan before any physical work begins.
+The Principal Contractor is also responsible for undertaking worker site inductions, ensuring that adequate welfare and sanitation facilities are provided and securing the site against the public.
+Whether you are having building work carried out on your behalf (client), as a domestic client, Principal Contractor, Designer, Sub-Contractor, appointed as another duty holder, or a site worker, then you will have to consider your health and safety responsibilities under CDM15 before a spade is put in the ground.

 In order to comply with this law, projects should be carried out with health and safety in mind.